PhilipSchmid/k8s-home-lab/README.md

 # Prerequisites

 ## Host OS
-Download and install Red Hat 8 server from https://developers.redhat.com/topics/linux.
-After creating a free developer account, you will be able to run 1 Red Hat enterprise server for free (development use only).
+Download Rocky Linux 8.6 from https://rockylinux.org/download and install it using a USB stick.
+To flash the ISO to the USB, I'll recommend you [Etcher](https://github.com/balena-io/etcher).

 ### Disable Swap
 ```bash